Andhra Pradesh State Road Transport Corporation: City services include

-DGT ( Depot Goods Truck )
+DGT (Depot Goods Truck)

-These services offered by APSRTC to Carry Parcels, Couriers, Goods and Bulk Materials.

-These services can be booked and utilised by Public for Shifting their goods and valuables.

-Every Bus depot in APSRTC having one DGT Bus.
+These services offered by APSRTC to carry parcels, couriers, goods and bulk materials.
+These services can be booked and utilised by public for shifting their goods and valuables.
+Every bus depot in APSRTC having one DGT Bus.

-These Services having door step cargo delhivery facility.

 Performance and earnings

-As of March 2019, the organisation has a gross earnings of ₹5,995 crores, and with an accumulated loss of ₹6,445 crores.
+As of March 2019, the organisation had gross earnings of ₹5,995 crores, and with an accumulated loss of ₹6,445 crores.